 Salmon Poke with Yuzu

-Chef Dakota Weiss’s Salmon Poke with Yuzu is nothing less than a plate of edible art.
+Chef Dakota Weiss’s Salmon Poke with Yuzu is nothing less than a plate of delicious, edible art.
 The ingredients–from the wafer-thin slices of lotus root and Fresno chile, to the green pops of color from her avocado purée–create a dazzling display of contrasting yet complementary flavors and textures.
-Artfully arranged gold flake miso sesame cracker shards are the pièce de resistance.
+Artfully arranged gold flake miso sesame cracker shards finish this dish off with the pièce de resistance.
 To drink?
 Chef Weiss suggests a dry Riesling or an Albariño as the perfect accompaniment to this work of art.

 Salmon Poke with Yuzu